Introduction to Python for Simple Behavioral Experimentation

 Goal: Create and run a behavioral experiment using Python and PsychoPy in a group of 2 people.

 • A sheet will be circulated sometime after we introduce PsychoPy and behavioral experiments (around the end of November or the start of December).
-In this sheet, you can indicate your experiment along with your group.
+Update: Students must inform about their group and get their projects confirmed by 11.
+December.

 • You are also welcome to suggest experiments outside the provided list and discuss them.
 Please note that each group should select a different experiment.